 License

 Both Silex and WebStudio have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-WebStudio significantly outpaces Silex in community adoption with 8,464 stars compared to 2,753 stars on GitHub.
-This 3.1x difference suggests WebStudio has a much larger and more active community.
-In terms of developer contributions, WebStudio has 1,522 forks, indicating strong developer engagement.
+WebStudio significantly outpaces Silex in community adoption with 8,846 stars compared to 2,928 stars on GitHub.
+This 3.0x difference suggests WebStudio has a much larger and more active community.
+In terms of developer contributions, WebStudio has 1,578 forks, indicating strong developer engagement.

-Both projects show recent activity, with Silex last updated 7 days ago and WebStudio 2 days ago.
+Both projects show recent activity, with Silex last updated 11 hours ago and WebStudio 9 hours ago.

 Both tools share common technology foundations, being built with JavaScript, Bash.
 However, they differ in their additional technology choices: WebStudio leverages CSS, Typescript, JSX, Remix.